Vitamin D: Activation

 Whether synthesized in the skin or ingested, vitamin D is hydroxylated in the liver at position 25 (upper right of the molecule) to form the prohormone calcifediol, also referred to as 25(OH)D).
 This reaction is catalyzed by the microsomal enzyme vitamin D 25-hydroxylase, the product of the CYP2R1 human gene.
 Once made, the product is released into the blood where it is bound to vitamin D-binding protein.

-Calcifediol is transported to the proximal tubules of the kidneys, where it is hydroxylated at the 1-α position (lower right of the molecule) to form calcitriol (1,25-dihydroxycholecalciferol, also referred to as 1,25(OH)_{2}D).
-The conversion of calcifediol to calcitriol is catalyzed by the enzyme 25-hydroxyvitamin D_{3} 1-alpha-hydroxylase, which is the product of the CYP27B1 human gene.
+Calcifediol is transported to the proximal tubules of the kidneys, where it is hydroxylated at the 1-α position (lower right of the molecule) to form calcitriol (1,25-dihydroxycalciferol, also referred to as 1,25(OH)_{2}D).
+The conversion of calcifediol to calcitriol is catalyzed by the enzyme 25-hydroxyvitamin D 1-alpha-hydroxylase, which is the product of the CYP27B1 human gene.
 The activity of CYP27B1 is increased by parathyroid hormone and also by low plasma calcium or phosphate.
-Following the final converting step in the kidney, calcitriol is released into the circulation.
+Following the final metabolic step in the kidney, calcitriol is released into circulation.
 By binding to vitamin D-binding protein, calcitriol is transported throughout the body.
 In addition to the kidneys, calcitriol is also synthesized by certain other cells, including monocyte-macrophages in the immune system.
 When synthesized by monocyte-macrophages, calcitriol acts locally as a cytokine, modulating body defenses against microbial invaders by stimulating the innate immune system.